TimRepke/DL_tutorial/README.md

+**THIS IS WORK IN PROGRESS**

 # Deep Learning Tutorial
 This tutorial provides a brief introduction into the application of Artificial Neural Networks for classification tasks.
-We show

 ## Setup